charifmahmoudi/getstructure-particle/README.md

 The callback method support directly JSon object. so you do not have to deal with boring char * and convert them by yourself.
 ```
-// Callback for Structure subscriptions.
+// Callback for Losant subscriptions.
-// Receive Your JsonObject from GetStructure.io
+// Receive Your JsonObject from Losant
 void myCallback(JsonObject& command) {
     // If the command's name is "toggle", flip the LED.
     if(String(command["name"].asString()).equals(String("toggle"))) {